SolidBlock-cn/mishanguc/UpdateLog-en.md

 ## Update Log

-Note: Not all versions in the update log are definitely published.
+Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 0.2.2

+Updated following content:

+- Added colored blocks.
+Colored blocks can be tinted any color; the color on placed depends on where placed.
+If picked with pressing your mouse wheel, the color of that item will be fixed.
+    - Colored signs and sign bars are included.
+    - Colored glasses do not tint beacon beams.
+    - Colored ice becomes simple water after smelting.
+    - Relevant block and item tag `mishanguc:colored` is also added.
+    - Colored block displays its nearest `MapColor` when displaying on map.
+- Some block items can be burnt in furnace.
+- **Changed the id of hung sign block entity type, which means all existing texts of hung sign blocks in old versions will disappear.
+Therefore, after updating this mod and before entering world, if there is any hung sign blocks, it is recommended to replace all strings `"hung_block_entity"` with `"hung_sign_block_entity"` in chunk NBT data with tools such as NBTExplorer.**
+- When adding a text in the text edit screen, if any text is selected, the added text format is the same as the selected one, instead of default format.
+- The `-pattern` option has more pattern names, including `ulb`, `urb`, `ult`, `urt`.
+- Slightly enlarged the display size of `-pattern circle` and `-pattern ban`.
+- You may type `-texture_beta <textureLocation>` in text edit screen, which is just temporary.

 ### 0.2.1